My Cheatsheets

 Enticing Thinking for Code Projects

-Scope note: This cheatsheet reflects observed behavior in ChatGPT models.
+Scope note: This cheatsheet reflects observed behavior in ChatGPT models (GPT-5.x series).
 It does not generalize to all LLMs.

 Key distinction

-If a standard GPT-5 request internally escalates, you benefit from deeper reasoning without spending a manual Thinking slot.
+When a standard request internally escalates, you benefit from deeper reasoning without spending a manual Thinking slot.

 Heuristics that often correlate with deeper internal reasoning